crunchyroll/govalid/readme.md

 Future Work
 -----------
- - Include comments from original source `.v`.
+ - Add more types to validate:
+    - `*url.URL`
+    - `*mail.Address`
- - Add more types to validate beyond strconv "low-hanging fruit".
+ - Add more types to validate:
     - Bounded strings
     - Bounded numbers
-    - `*url.URL`
-    - `*mail.Address`
-    - Enums?
+ - Optional fields.
- - Handle weirder pre-existing imports in `.v` files, such as strconv imported as some other name.
  - Nicer error reporting.
 Ideally, the validation library would give you an error object from which you could easily generate a human-readable string indicating all of the bad fields passed in and why they were bad.
+ - Add more types to validate:
+    - Enums?
+ - Include comments from original source.
+ - Handle weirder pre-existing imports source files, such as strconv imported as some other name.